llvs23/difuzz-rtl/README.md

 # Introduction

-We modified the code so that you can easily perform multicore Fuzzing and check map-coverage about some of modules.
+I modified the code so that you can easily perform multicore Fuzzing and check map-coverage about some of modules.

-Other additional settings are needed for accurate operation, but we made it simple to run.
+Other additional settings are needed for accurate operation such as Muticore fuzzing, but I made it simple to run.

 ## Setup